bkil/gemiweb0/doc/js-choices.md

 * Verdict: Required
 * Incidence rate: very common
 * Reason: basic modularization.
 A restriction of return at the very end of the body was considered, but then dismissed as easy to implement and greatly improving clarity of user code.

+### read from standard input

+* Verdict: Recommended
+* Incidence rate: none in web code, high in command line and server CGI code
+* Reason: Turing-completeness
+* Solution: process.stdin.on
+* Workaround: some other API that can open and read from a file descriptor

+### write to standard output

+* Verdict: Recommended
+* Incidence rate: low in web code, high in command line and server CGI code
+* Reason: Turing-completeness
+* Solution: console.log
+* Workaround: some other API that can open and write to a file descriptor

+### reading contents of a file

+* Verdict: Recommended
+* Incidence rate: none in web code, high in command line and server CGI code
+* Reason: native platform interface
+* Solution: require('fs').readFile()
+* Alternative: require('fs').readFileSync()
+* Workaround: some other API that can open and read from a file descriptor

+### writing contents to a file

+* Verdict: Recommended
+* Incidence rate: none in web code, high in command line and server CGI code
+* Reason: native platform interface
+* Solution: require('fs').writeFile()
+* Workaround: some other API that can open and write to a file descriptor

+### document.cookie

+* Verdict: required
+* Incidence rate: low, but non-negligible
+* Reason: useful to interface with extant web hosting services
+* Workaround: none for web, adding custom headers for HTTP/TCP connections on native platform

 ## Quality of life improvement